jsenv/core/packages/independent/terminal-recorder/README.md

 writeFileSync(new URL("./terminal.mp4", import.meta.url), mp4);
 ```

-The terminal video recording uses xterm and chrome via playwright.
+The animated formats (.gif, .webm, .mp4) are rendered by xterm in chrome headless using playwright.
-xterm is used by VsCode terminal so it behaves like VsCode terminal.
-It supports ansi, unicode and so on.
+Xterm is used by VsCode integrated terminal, it supports ansi, unicode and so on.